 Czego szukasz w Święta? | English for beginners (13.7 million views as of 10/2016)

 English for beginners is my favorite ad of all time.
-Taking you on a journey of emotions and slowly unveils the story throughout.
+English for beginners takes you on a journey of emotions and slowly unveils the story throughout.
 It will make you laugh and get the goosebumps.
-I teared up quite a bit, the first time I saw this video.
+I teared up quite a bit the first time I saw this video and still get the chills after having seen it many times over.
+This video is the perfect blend of storytelling (narrative), evoking emotions and utilizing multiple emotions to take down your emotional barriers.
+Laughter is the easiest emotion to provoke in an authentic way and is the first step to having someone be open to displaying additional emotions.
 Chances are, you will remember this advertisement for a long time after enjoying it.
-This is a video I use when teaching about public speaking about how important empathy and emotions play in influence and impact.
+This is a video I use when teaching public speaking on how important empathy and emotions play in influence and impact.

 #2 – Encouraging Reactions with Reactions